 Charges for respite care vary.
-With local authorities, some respite care services may be free of charge.
+Some respite care services may be free of charge through the Health and Social Care trust.
 Other services may have a cost that will be charged to the person with dementia.
-The local authority will assess the person's financial situation to decide if they should pay, and if so, how much.
+The trust will assess the person's financial situation to decide if they should pay, and if so, how much.
 This is called a 'financial assessment'.